kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 ## T

 **Token**: Digital units of value that represent something/anything specific​​​​​​​

+**The Onion Router (TOR)**: A network of virtual tunnels that allows people to improve their privacy and security on the internet by routing encrypted traffic through multiple servers.

 **Torrent file**: A file that tells your computer the names, sizes, and verification hashes of the files you want to access via the BitTorrent protocol.​